-&lt;sup>53 See Betas by Sector (US) at http://pages.stern.nyu.edu/~adamodar/ (2018).
+51 See Betas by Sector (US) at http://pages.stern.nyu.edu/~adamodar/ (2018).
+(After clicking the link, click "Data" then "Current Data" then "Risk / Discount Rate" from the drop down menu, then "Total Beta by Industry Sector").
 The exact beta calculations are not as important as illustrating the well-known fact that utilities are very low-risk companies.
 The fact that the utility industry is one of the lowest risk industries in the country should not change from year to year.

-Figure 4: Beta by Industry
+Figure 5: Beta by Industry